algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 **`Deprecated`**

-Use `AlgoKitComposer` and the `maxFee` field in the transaction params instead.
+Use `TransactionComposer` and the `maxFee` field in the transaction params instead.

 Limit the acceptable fee to a defined amount of µAlgo.
 This also sets the transaction to be flatFee to ensure the transaction only succeeds at